-Concerning feature (3), i.e. non-extensivity, Callender points out that if we consider the mean-field approximation with limit $N \rightarrow \infty$ (at volume fixed) we regain extensivity.
-In that limit, energy and entropy become extensive (proportional to N) again.\footnote{The limit is applied to the Hamiltonian $H=\sum_{i=1}^{N} \frac{\boldsymbol{p}_{i}^{2}}{2m}+\frac{1}{2N}\sum_{i,j=1}^{N}V(\boldsymbol{q}_{i}-\boldsymbol{q}_{j})$.} An important point is that the limit employed is not the thermodynamic limit defined earlier.
-We mentioned how the absence of this limit within SGS was stressed by Robertson as one of the main reasons why the inapplicability of thermodynamics to SGS is unsurprising.
+Concerning feature (3), i.e. non-extensivity, Callender points out that we can regain extensivity if we consider mean-field models and follow the so-called `Kac' prescription, appropriately rescaling the Hamiltonian for self-gravitating systems and applying the $N \rightarrow \infty$ limit (at fixed volume).\footnote{The limit is applied to the Hamiltonian $H=\sum_{i=1}^{N} \frac{\boldsymbol{p}_{i}^{2}}{2m}+\frac{1}{2N}\sum_{i,j=1}^{N}V(\boldsymbol{q}_{i}-\boldsymbol{q}_{j})$.
+Note that only extensivity is regained whereas energy is still non-additive.
+See also \citet[p.
+32]{campa2014physics} on the Kac prescription.} In that limit, energy and entropy become extensive (proportional to N) again.\footnote{In \S4.1 we present yet another sense in which the $N \rightarrow \infty$ limit matters to SGS physics.} An alternative limit is also introduced with a similar purpose by De Vega and Sanchez (\citeyear{devega2002statistical}, \citeyear{devega2006statistical}) who employ the dilute limit $N \rightarrow \infty$, $V \rightarrow \infty$, $N/V^{1/3}=fixed$ in astrophysics.
+An important point is that these limits are not the thermodynamic limit $N, V \rightarrow \infty$ (constant $N/V$) defined earlier.
+We mentioned how Robertson stressed the absence of this limit within SGS as one of the main reasons why the inapplicability of thermodynamics to SGS is unsurprising.
 Related to this point, Callender claims that the thermodynamic limit $N, V \rightarrow \infty$ (constant $N/V$) is neither necessary nor sufficient for thermodynamic behaviour.\footnote{See also \cite{butterfield2011less} on limits not being necessary for emergence.} Most importantly, he suggests that it might be wrong to think that one kind of limit is the right one generally speaking, and there is no \textit{a priori} reason to prefer that specific limit in every context.
 Instead, he suggests that we could take the limit $N \rightarrow \infty$ as the most suitable for SGS to recover thermodynamics since that limit allows us to regain extensivity.
-For this reason, we can call $N \rightarrow \infty$ the `gravitational thermodynamic limit'.\footnote{On the use of the mean-field and $N \rightarrow \infty$ to regain extensivity and the ability to define properly thermodynamic quantities, similar to what happens in short-range systems in the $N, V \rightarrow \infty$ (constant $N/V$) thermodynamic limit, see \cite{padmanabhan1990statistical} and \cite{Katz2003-KATTOS}.
-On the thermodynamic limit $N \rightarrow \infty$ for SGS see also \citet[§7]{chavanis2006phase} and \citet[Appendix A]{chavanis2013kinetic}.
-On the use of alternative limits see De Vega and Sanchez (\citeyear{devega2002statistical}, \citeyear{devega2006statistical}) who employ the dilute limit $N \rightarrow \infty$, $V \rightarrow \infty$, $N/V^{1/3}=fixed$ in astrophysics.}$^{,}$\footnote{However, Callender is worried that this move could be begging the question since we are deeming the $N \rightarrow \infty$ as the right thermodynamic limit in this context by starting from the assumption that extensivity must hold.
+For this reason, we can call $N \rightarrow \infty$ the `gravitational thermodynamic limit'.\footnote{However, Callender is worried that this move could beg the question since we are deeming the $N \rightarrow \infty$ as the right thermodynamic limit in this context by starting from the assumption that extensivity must hold.
 We return to this point and refine this limit in §4.}